-Storing inventory has much more involved than most people realize.
-It’s not a simple process by any means, and warehouse receiving goes far beyond purchasing inventory and having it delivered to your warehouse.
+Receiving and storing inventory in ecommerce warehouses can be a lot more complicated than most people realize.
+It’s not a simple process by any means, and warehouse receiving goes far beyond just purchasing inventory and having it delivered to your warehouse.

 Moreover, how a business receives its inventory at a warehouse can and will impact the other segments of the supply chain, including packing, picking, shipping, and even inventory management.